 What is a Lead?

 In marketing, it’s important to collect leads to improve your business.
 It’s important to establish leads for your business because you get to know the customer on a personal level.
-With that being said, let’s delve into what is Lead Generation and why you should implement it you’re your marketing strategy.
+With that being said, let’s dive into what is Lead Generation and why you should implement it you’re your marketing strategy.

 What is Lead Generation?